 The myth: Whether you’re pulling your hair out with stress or it’s simply falling out because you’ve got too much on your plate, stress and hair loss have been linked for some time.

-The truth: As our article on stress and hair loss explains, stress does not cause male pattern baldness, but it has been connected with alopecia, a general term referring to short term baldness.
+The truth: Stress does not cause male pattern baldness, but it has been connected with alopecia, a general term referring to short term baldness.

 ‘Hair products can cause baldness’